Support for SMEs

 The two sides have agreed to enhance cooperation in various areas and promote the cooperation in the economic and trade areas of the "Belt and Road" Initiative and Guangdong-Hong Kong-Macao Greater Bay Area.

-The Customs and Excise Department has been tasked with the enforcement duties of the CEPA Certification System for Trade in Goods, including inspections of factories registered with the Trade and Industry Department for certification purposes under CEPA, origin verifications and costing checks on consignments related to CEPA at factories, and investigations into any suspected malpractices.
+The Customs and Excise Department has been tasked with the enforcement duties of the CEPA Certification System for Trade in Goods, including inspections of factories registered with the Trade and Industry Department for certification purposes under CEPA, origin verifications and costing checks on consignments related to CEPA at factories, blitz checks at boundary exit points, and investigations into any suspected malpractices.

 The Government's dedicated website on Guangdong-Hong Kong-Macao Greater Bay Area (Greater Bay Area) is a “one-stop” portal for disseminating information relating to the development of the Greater Bay Area to different sectors in the community, with a view to encouraging them to actively participate in the development of the Greater Bay Area.